UCF/Weather-Data/readme.md

 * ?data=current, default: Current Conditions
 * ?data=forecastToday: Forecast for today; includes conditions/temperatures for today and tonight
-* ?data=forecastExtended: 7 day forecast, divided into days ('days', grouped into 'day1-7')
+* ?data=forecastExtended: 5 day forecast, divided into days ('days', grouped into 'day1-5')

 ## Current Conditions & Forecasts Returned Values

 ### successfulFetch (string--previously 'successfulCache' in v1.0.0)
 Either 'yes' or 'no'; if the requested data was successfully fetched from the specified external source, this value is set to 'yes'.
-If the value is ever 'no', a basic set of fallback weather data or stale data is saved to the cache anyway so that empty JSON is never returned.
+If some particular content is missing from the external source for any day, this value is set to 'no'.

 ### provider (string)
 The URL of the weather data provider.